youyuge34/Anime-InPainting/README.md

 pip install -r requirements.txt
 ```

-## Run the demo
+## Run the Tool
-I want to run the demo!
+I want to run the tool!
 Calm down and follow such step:

 **Info: The following weights files are trained on anime face dataset which performs not good on a large whole anime character.**